jackmerrill/maatt.fr/content/privacy.md

 ### Service providers
 I use **Amazon Web Services** to host this website.
 Using AWS Amplify, I have the region set to Europe (Paris).
 You can see Amazon's subprocessors [here](https://aws.amazon.com/compliance/sub-processors/).

-Sites starting in `https://gh.git.doamatto.xyz` and `https://sr.git.doamatto.xyz` are **hosted on GitHub Pages and Sourcehut Pages, respectively.** You can see GitHub's subprocessors [here.](https://docs.github.com/en/github/site-policy/github-subprocessors-and-cookies) As of writing, Sourcehut does not disclose their subprocessors.
+Sites starting in `https://git.doamatto.xyz` are **hosted on GitHub Pages.** You can see GitHub's subprocessors [here.](https://docs.github.com/en/github/site-policy/github-subprocessors-and-cookies)

 This site is **piped through Cloudflare's servers for caching and load balancing.** You can see their subprocessors [here.](https://www.cloudflare.com/gdpr/subprocessors/)